ferraricastro/personal-finance-app/README.md

 - Struggle to stay consistent due to complexity or friction

 ## Value Proposition
-Track your financial transactions in seconds, without friction.
+Track your transactions in seconds, without friction.
 This product focuses on simplicity and speed, making it effortless to register transactions and maintain control over your finances.

 ## MVP Scope